Structure, Functionality, and Bioceramics - Design Principles for High Performance

 plt.show()

-# Display diffusion coefficients at key temperatures
+# Display the diffusion coefficient at key temperatures

 key_temps = [1000, 1100, 1200, 1300]